Andrea Hope, Ed.D.

 Nutrition and Health (HE 380)

-Dr. Hope has her doctorate in Health Education.
-Her research interests include the impact of physical activity on health throughout the lifespan, women’s health, childhood obesity prevention, and issues surrounding body image and eating disorders among college-age women.
+Dr. Andrea Hope (Andi) has her doctorate in Health Education from Teachers College, Columbia University.
+Her research interests include the impact of physical activity on girls’ and women’s health throughout the lifespan.
+She has published and presented in the areas of childhood obesity prevention, body image dissatisfaction and eating disorders among college-age women.
+She is currently involved in a project evaluating the impact of physical activity on breast cancer survivorship.

-She has taught health, fitness, and wellness courses for The American University, Columbia University and The College of New Jersey, and collaborated with faculty in the Department of Nutritional Sciences and the Food Policy Institute at Rutgers University.
+Andi has taught health courses for The American University, Columbia University and The College of New Jersey, and collaborated with faculty in the Department of Nutritional Sciences and the Food Policy Institute at Rutgers University.

 Society for Behavioral Medicine